| About the Clan | A history | Timeline of important events |

 MacInneses are found all over the world, but principally in Britain, Eastern Canada, the northeastern and southern US, and Australia.
 Many have served or are active in government, the military and the Church or have prospered in commerce, agriculture, shipping and banking.
 As with all Scots, many left their mark in pioneering and building America.
 Several MacInnes’ today are active recording artists.

 The oldest crest of the MacInneses is a bee alight upon a thistle and the motto “E labore Dulcedo” (in labor, pleasure) coming from an incident in the 13 th century when a MacInnes Chief was awakened by a bee sting to lead his forces in surprising and defeating a party of Viking raiders.
 In 1960, a branch of the Clan matriculated arms from which was adopted the crest of a Left Arm in Proper Tartan Holding a Bow and the motto “Irid Ghipt Dhe Agus an Righ” (by the grace of God and King).
 This crest was adopted for commercial use by the Council of Chiefs.
-The arms are lodged with Lord Lyon King of Arms, there being no Clan Chief.
+The arms are lodged with Lord Lyon King of Arms, there being no Clan Chief (an armigerous clan).
 There is little current support for seeking a Chief.

 Today, our Clan works to preserve and restore historic sites in Scotland (Kiel Kirk, Eilean Munda, Lietir Fura), to revive the interest in our history, to support the traditional arts, to increase contacts among the MacInneses and to foster goodwill among all Scots whether in Scotland or dispersed.

-MacAonghais a’ Rithist.
+MacAonghais a’ rithist (again MacInnes).

 For detailed information about the MacInnes Clan and Scottish History, please consult these resources:

-Prebble, John.
+- Prebble, John.
 The Highland Clearances, Penguin 1963, and Culloden, Penguin.
 1961

-MacInnes, John .
+- MacInnes, John .
 Brave Sons of Skye

-Williams, Ronald.
+- Williams, Ronald.
 The Lords of the Isles.
 House of Lochar, 1997

-Chadwick, Nora.
+- Chadwick, Nora.
 The Celts.
 Penguin.
 1971

-MacKinnon, Rev. John.
+- MacKinnon, Rev. John.
 New Statistical Account of Scotland.
 1840

 The MacInneses or the Cinel Aonghais, the ‘Kin of Angus’, first appear in the old Irish Annals and in the seventh century Scottish ‘Senchus fer n’Alban’ - ‘The History of the Men of Scotland.’